top of page

 What else?

-The book features more than 100 pictures taken by photographers and fans from all over the Great Lakes region.
-Through the lenses of our photographers, Know Your Ships 2025 tells the story of Great Lakes shipping and the changes that have taken place since our last edition.
+We feature nearly 200 superb pictures (we counted them!) taken by photographers and fans from all over the Great Lakes region.
+Through the lenses of our photographers, Know Your Ships 2026 tells the story of Great Lakes shipping and the changes that have taken place since our last edition.
 This includes the arrival of new vessels, unique cargoes and port calls, and the retirement of old ships.
-Thanks to the dozens of different photographers who submitted images for consideration!
+Thanks to the dozens of talented photographers who submitted images for consideration!

 Spotlight